itsjoshthedeveloper/csnake/README.md

 - [x] Add snake movement and collisions
 - [x] Add apple and score
 - [x] Use an array of positions to keep track of snake tail
-- [ ] Make snake tail grow proportionally to score
+- [x] Make snake tail grow proportionally to score
+- [ ] Ensure apple never spawns on snake
 - [ ] Handle snake tail collision
 - [ ] Make snake speed increase proportionally to score
 - [ ] Show game instructions and controls